alpine-docker/git/README.md

 ### Automation builds

-Set Travis CI to run builds every month.
+Set  CI to run builds every month.
-- build on latest alpine image
+- build latest alpine image locally
-- build with latest git in the alpine image
+- Get the git version from the image
-- generate new tag for this image
-- generate git's version as image tag as well (`v${GIT_VERSION}`)
+- use the git's version as image tag as well (`v${GIT_VERSION}`)
 - update `latest` tag for this image